Rosuav/StilleBot/WebSockets.md

       item(it) {return LI({"data-id": it.id}, it.name);},
       item_empty() { }, //Called whenever there are no items to display }
+    //Absent is equivalent to empty.
+All items are optional. export const ws_config = {
+      //Silence some or all of the console messages
+      //  conn - connect/disconnect tracing
+      //  msg - known incoming and all outgoing messages
+      //  unkmsg - unknown incoming messages
+      quiet: {conn: 1},
+    }

 For compatibility with the previous specification, autorender can also be provided as three separate exports, if autorender itself is absent: